remote-no-code/kkk/README.md

 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

-For major changes, please open an issue first to discuss proposed changes [web:11].
+For major changes, please open an issue first to discuss proposed changes.

 ---